NNNILabs/NNNILabs.github.io/_posts/2024-11-22-It-might-be-A-but-it-is-certainly-not-I!.md

 ## The Boom And The Lies

-I do not get the same good 'vibes' from the people currently behind the 2024 AI boom - isconnected billionaire preppers who seem to be more concerned about pushing stock prices.
+I do not get the same good 'vibes' from the people currently behind the 2024 AI boom - disconnected billionaire preppers who seem to be more concerned about pushing stock prices.

 Worst of all, it's not *actually* AI.
 AI implies a computer that can spontaneously generate thoughts and learn organically without needing a ton of training data.
 What *is* being pushed is actually an LLM, a text-generating computer algorithm.
 It cannot think, and is certainly *not* intelligent.